-And if you didn’t notice earlier, in all our examples, the third image (image3.jpg) is always loaded up front, even though it is outside the viewport.
-This was also done following the same principal – load slightly in advance instead of loading exactly at the threshold for better user experience.
+In case you haven't noticed yet, in all our examples, the third image (image3.jpg) is always loaded up front, even though it's outside the viewport.
+This was also done following the same principal - load slightly in advance instead of loading exactly at the threshold for better user experience.

 3. Avoiding content shifting with lazy loading

 This can be avoided by specifying a height and/or width for your enclosing container so that the browser can paint the image container with a known height and width.
-Later, when the image loads, since the container size is already specified and the image fits into that perfectly, the rest of the content around that container does not move.
+Later, when the image loads, since the container size is already specified and the image fits into that perfectly, the rest of the content around the container stays put.

 4. Do not lazy load all the images

 Here are some general principles to follow to identify which images should be lazy loaded.

 a) Any image that is present in the viewport, or at the beginning of the webpage, should not be lazy loaded.
 This applies to any header image, marketing banner, logos, etc., as the user should see them as soon as the page loads.

 Also, as mobile and desktop devices have different screen sizes, they will have a different number of images that will be visible on the screen initially.
 So you need to take into account the device type to decide which resources to load up front and which to lazy load.

 b) Any image that is just slightly off the viewport should not be lazy loaded.
 This is based on the point discussed earlier - load slightly in advance.
 So, let’s say, any image that is 500px or a single scroll from the bottom of the viewport can be loaded up front as well.